ExistensialReset/flowmosr/ethos/THE_HARM_BOUNDARY_PROTOCOL.md

 # THE_HARM_BOUNDARY_PROTOCOL.md

 ## Purpose
 This protocol establishes operational rules and safeguards for handling reports of harm, ensuring **victim safety** while maintaining **due process** for the alleged perpetrator.
-The guiding principle: **the victim never moves; the perpetrator is removed from proximity to the victim.**
+Guiding principle: **the victim never moves; the perpetrator is removed from proximity to the victim.**

 ---